Benarjikumar/M2-EmbSys/Projects/1_Requirements/README.md

-## Temparature Monitoring System
+## Auto Intensity Control of Street Lights
 # Introduction:
-In this project i want to demonostrate Temparature monetoring system.In this project How Heat monitoring system is capable of maintaining the heat  vehiles.In This Heat monetoring system  project the the  will sense is the driver has been seated or not and if the driver seated then he need to set the temperature accordingly.If  sensor will sense is the driver has been seated or not and if the driver seated then he need to set the temperature accordingly.
+In this project i want to  domenostrate  how a street light intensity can be controlled using  ldr(light  dependent Resistor  ) and Rtc(Real Time clock)  according to the time and environment.
+The main Aim is to controll the  intensity in Peak hours.

-# REQIREMENTS:
+## REQIREMENTS:
 # High level Requirements
+*	1.It calculate intensity.
-*  1.It should sense the Temprature.
+*	2.It calculates the time.
-*  2.It should have Heat Generator
+*	3.It should display time.
-*  3. It should have a Display .
+*	4.It should have lights.
- .

-# LOW LEVEL REQUIREMENTS
+## Low  level  Requirements
+ * Low Level Requirements for HL1.
-*  11. It should have  Tem parature sensor  .
+ 11. It shall have the light sensor and calculate the intensity.
-*  12. It should have Adc
+ 12. It connects to adc.

-*  21. It generate The heat.
-*  22. it should have Thermomodule.
-*  31.It should display the Temparature.
+# Low Level Requirements for HL2.
+21. It shall clock and it calculate time
+22. It connected to input pin

+# Low Level Requirements for HL3
+31. It have lcd and it display time
+32. It connect  to input

+# Low Level Requirements for HL4
-*  32.It should have Lcd.
+41. It should have led relays
+42. It connect to port.

 # Components Required
-* Power supply
+Power supply :    It gives the  power
-* LM35
-* LCD
-* Thermomodule
-* LED
-* MICROCONTROLLER
-* Potentiometer
+LDR:              Light dependent resistor is used to calculate the intensity of light
+LCD:              Lcd  is  used   to  display  the  time which read from ic
+RTC:              Real time clock is used for to     calculate the current time.
+LED:               It gives the output according to the  input from the cicuits
+MICROCONTROLLER:   It is  used to control  all the circuits..

 ## 4w’s and 1H?
 # Where?
-Mostly used in Vehicles and Rooms in cool countries like Europe .
+It should used  in traffics  and in highway roads, etc.. to control the intensity .
 # What?
-It is a Temparature Monitoring system.
+It  should controls  controls the light.
 # When?
-it will be used when we want to save the power in peak times.
+It will be used when we want to save the power in peak times.
 # WHY?
-WE will use this for increasing Temparature.
+By using this  we can save power.
 # How?
-By increasing or Decereasing the Temparature using Push buttons.
+WE  use  this  as  a  controller  it  control  the  intensity  of  light.

 ## Swoot Analysis?
 # strengths?
-It is  Easy to change Temparature
-Low cost .
+we can control 24/7.
+it detects the intensity.
 # weeknees?
-Its only applicable for those countries which are having low temperature.
+In some cases detects false intensity.
 # oppertunites?
-We will use this as heater By increaasing  Temparature and as Ac by decreasing Temparature.
+we can save more more power.
 # Threats?
-Not Suitable Normal placess.
+It may damages the microcontroller sometimes. ldr may caluclates some false intensity.

-# Working
+# Features
-When The Driver is Sit in the Vehicle ,The Sensor senses the driver and There is a temparature Request at which on lcd will display for the driver , The temparature will be Adjusted By The Driver and  the heat will be generated in the vehicle .
+* It Will help Us mostly to save the power.
+* low cost.
+* It is easly controlled by Itself easily according to the time in peak hours .